docker/docs/docker-for-mac/troubleshoot.md

 Hub](http://success.docker.com/) for knowledge base articles, FAQs, and technical support for various subscription levels.

-## Diagnose problems, send feedback, and create GitHub issues
+## Diagnose problems, send feedback and create GitHub issues

 ### In-app diagnostics
 If you encounter problems for which you do not find solutions in this